 The seller has marked up the price of the home to account for the broker commission.

-The listing broker will typically share half of the commission if there’s a buyer agent involved.
+The NYC listing broker will typically share half of the commission if a buyer’s agent is involved.

 NYC brokers are contractually obligated to “co-broke” their listings, meaning they must split their commission 50/50 with a buyer’s agent.